jopsnow/contact-keeper/README.md

 ## Errors/Warnings Log with solutions
 - mongoose
-ERRORS
-DeprecationWarning: current Server Discovery and Monitoring engine is deprecated, and will be removed in a future version. https://github.com/Automattic/mongoose/issues/8156
+--DeprecationWarning: current Server Discovery and Monitoring engine is deprecated, and will be removed in a future version. https://github.com/Automattic/mongoose/issues/8156

-DeprecationWarning: collection.ensureIndex is deprecated.
+--DeprecationWarning: collection.ensureIndex is deprecated.
 Use createIndexes instead. https://github.com/Automattic/mongoose/issues/6890

 - express validator
-requires to express-validator/check are deprecated.You should just use require("express-validator")  instead. https://express-validator.github.io/docs/sanitization.html
+--requires to express-validator/check are deprecated.You should just use require("express-validator")  instead. https://express-validator.github.io/docs/sanitization.html